 Table 1 - External Interfaces

 Operational Management

 Once a Genesys solution is in place, managing the solution becomes a primary concern of the customer.
-There are two approaches to operational management that need to be considered for the solution.
+There are two primary components involved in the operational management of the Self-Service Solution that need to be considered.